Copies of Crosby shackles

 The points to look for in deciding whether you have a Crosby shackle or a copy are:

-• on the face:
+• On the face:

-1. the Crosby name should be embossed as per the Crosby logo.
+1. The Crosby name should be embossed as per the Crosby logo.

-2. the CE mark should appear.
+2. The CE mark should appear.

-3. markings of 45 degree angles.
+3. Markings of 45 degree angles.

-• on the rear of the shackles, two different groupings of IDs should appear (3 for Belgium manufactures) providing full traceability of the shackle.
+• On the rear of the shackles, two different groupings of IDs should appear (3 for Belgium manufactures) providing full traceability of the shackle.

-• the pin should also be stamped (d) on the head with a traceable ID number.
+• The pin should also be stamped (d) on the head with a traceable ID number.

 IMCA has also heard from Crosby Europe that these shackles are circulating in both the African and the European markets.
-They also advise that WLL (t), body size (inch) should also appear on its shackles.
+They also advise that WLL (t) and body size (inch) should also appear on its shackles.
 On some recent shackles there could also be a marking such as ‘6’ for the grade, which may appear on the shackle bow and pin.

 Latest Safety Flashes: